-And below is the finished result, a combination of re-created lettering some taken from my own copy of the actual issue.
-You'll see that I had to I had to add two missing figures, as well as re-ink the entire page. exact as I could, but then I succumbed to the temptation to leave my own little 'stamp' on them.
-If you look closely, you'll find the occasional little deviation from the original.
-However, this has been accentuated by Marvel not following the original colour scheme of the printed comics.
-Nowadays, Marvel strive to make their Masterworks editions as like the originals as possible.
-The recent softcover publications really really are worth acquiring for your collection.
+And below is the finished result, a combination of re-created lettering and some taken from my own copy of the actual issue.
+You'll see that I had to add two missing figures, as well as re-ink the entire page. exact as I could, but then I succumbed to the temptation to leave my own little 'stamp' on them.
+If you look closely, you'll find occasional little deviations from the original.
+However, this has been accentuated by Marvel not following the original colouring of the printed comics.
+Nowadays, Marvel strive to make their Masterworks editions as close to the originals as possible.
+The recent softcover editions really are worth acquiring for your collection.

-Above is a section from the cover - isn't that gilded frame beauty?
-Below is a section from the credits page - Stan Lee's name Stan Lee's name kicks it off, I bring up the rear.
+Above is a section from the cover - isn't that gilded frame of beauty?
+Below is a section from the credits page - Stan Lee's Stan Lee's name kicks it off, I bring up the rear.